webpack/webpack-dev-server/README.md

   --live-reload              Enables live reloading on changing files.
   --no-live-reload           Disables live reloading on changing files.
   --https                    Use HTTPS protocol.
+  --no-https                 Do not use HTTPS protocol.
   --http2                    Use HTTP/2, must be used with HTTPS.
+  --no-http2                 Do not use HTTP/2.
   --bonjour                  Broadcasts the server via ZeroConf networking on start.
   --client-progress          Print compilation progress in percentage in the browser.
   --hot-only                 Do not refresh page if HMR fails.